aaronmhargrove/notePedia/README.md

 # notePedia
 notePedia was created at {eHacks} 2018 by Aaron Hargrove, Nathan Layfield, and Michael Bracey where it won the "Best Mobile App" category.
 UI designed for and emulated on Google's Pixel 2 XL.
-Please excuse the low number of commits, as this project was developed on a private Git server that GitHub does not support project migration from.
-Git structure was: master <- develop <- [use case branches].

 ### Description:
 notePedia is an application that creates fact flashcards based on a user's search, utilizing Wikipedia for information.
 The app starts by preloading the search bar with a random topic.
 This allows users to learn about topics they have never heard of.
 From there, the user may enter their own search or use the default one given to them.
 After the user hits "search,"  notePedia makes a Google search, acting as an automatic spell check.
 It then goes to the Wikipedia page associated with the search and summarizes the information using the SMMRY api.
 The information is then placed on up to 40 "cards" that the user can read through.